Unit II. Adult Development

 At that time, I lived in a “split level trap,” and I assure you that that

-title is completely accurate in describing the experience of women who lived
+title is completely accurate in describing the experience of many women who lived

 in them.
 The men went to work and supported the family while women stayed

 at home and took care of the children.
 These norms are still in effect

 in many places.
 (Wood & Eagly, 2002) Furthermore, women

 who have become emancipated from housework and who have gone into the workplace